-One of the the main concerns is how council tax debt can escalate quickly increasing the pressure on care leavers.
-In England, the Children’s Society have been working closely with Councils to encourage them to exempt care leavers from council tax until the age of 26 and this is beginning to slowly gain traction south of the border.
-Every week we seem to hear of increasing numbers of local authorities embracing their corporate parenting duties positively, exercising their delegated powersand committing to exempt care leavers from council tax payments.
+One of the the main concerns is how Council Tax debt can escalate quickly increasing the pressure on care leavers.
+In England, the Children’s Society have been working closely with Councils to encourage them to exempt care leavers from Council Tax until the age of 26 and this is beginning to slowly gain traction south of the border.
+In Scotland, things are different.

 The Scottish scene

-- the assumption of entitlement, where corporate parents assume all care leavers are entitled to services, support and opportunities, up to their 26th birthday, and where discretion exists in definitions of vulnerability, or in giving priority access, these will be in favour of care leavers
+Assumption of entitlement: Corporate parents will assume all care leavers are entitled to services, support and opportunities, up to their 26th birthday.
+Where discretion exists in definitions of vulnerability, or in giving priority access, these will be in favour of care leavers.